Jinhua Zhejiang, China Travel Guide

 A few Mandarin phrases enhance interactions with locals and cultural experiences.

-Observe local customs and traditions, especially during religious ceremonies or visits to temples.
+Observe local customs and traditions, especially at the time of religious formal events or visits to temples.